Integrate Google Classroom with Flow to automate workflows, sync data between apps, and eliminate repetitive tasks with AI-powered automation.

 Lists all courses in your Google Classroom.

-Deletes a student from the course.
+Remove a student from course

 Creates a new task in GetFlow Account.